vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2018-09-20.md

 ## Registration

-Registration is now open.
-[Click here](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/neuroscience/introduction-to-r)
+Registration is now closed.
+Sign-up to our [maling list](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/bioinformatics-core-news/join) to find out when we will run he course again.

 ## Feedback